ua-2025q3-astr501-513/ua-2025q3-astr501-513.github.io/syllabus-513.md

 ### Schedule/Due Dates

-This course includes 7 homework assignments, with 10 points each.
+This course includes 10 homework assignments.
-The homeworks will be assigned approximately every two weeks and due a week after they are posted.
+The due dates are listed in the schedule.
+We try to give at least one week of time for finishing each homework.
 Late homework will received reduced grades.
-The lowest two homework will be dropped.

 ### Writing Requirement